Suhas-MSRUAS/creditscoreanalysis/README.md

 - Integrate borrow/repay activity for richer scoring.
 - Cluster wallets into behavioral segments.
 - Build a real-time dashboard using Streamlit or Dash.

-## 📧 Contact

-For questions or contributions, feel free to reach out.